 Sweet Water is a blue-collar town, with 47.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sweet Water is a town of professionals, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Sweet Water who work in healthcare (17.95%), office and administrative support (16.67%), and food service (5.13%).

-In terms of college education, Sweet Water is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.57% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Sweet Water is somewhat higher than in the average US city of 21.84%: 28.57% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Sweet Water in 2022 was $41,971, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $167,884 for a family of four.